July Birthstone

 “I carry the courage and warmth I need, and I act from the fire of my own heart.”

-Zodiac, birthstone and gifts
+Zodiac, Birthstone and Gifts

 Ruby is the modern US birthstone for July, shared by late-season Cancers and solar Leos.
 Astrologers traditionally associate ruby with the Sun, and many Leos are drawn to it for that reason; the stone is said to mirror the sign's warmth, generosity, and flair.